Fikri-Rouzan/my-ai/README.md

 ## About

 My AI is an Android application where users can have conversations with AI.
+The main purpose of this application is to allow users to have conversations with AI through a chatbot.

 ## Technologies Used